 I hope these steps help you improve your blog a little- whatever you’re looking to do with it in the future.
 You could learn a new skill, make your hobby into something more, or find a way to reach out to clients with a professional site.

-What do you blog about?
+What ideas do you have to improve your blog?
 What’s your favourite thing about blogging?
-Do you think my tips will help you re-think your blog?
+Do you think my tips will help you?

 Let me know all your thoughts in the comments below 🙂